MEET OUR TEAM

 Senior Environmental Compliance Manager

 Andrea Bishop has 26 years of technical, project, and contract management experience in environmental compliance, pollution prevention, and restoration programs for the Department of Defense.
 Ms. Bishop has managed multimillion dollar environmental compliance and restoration projects and programs for multiple military installations (CONUS and overseas) in senior level positions and supervised staffs of 25+ scientists and engineers.
 She has extensive experience in all aspects of environmental program and project management with proven aptitude to analyze/mesh environmental requirements with military mission requirements.
-In her leadership positions, she developed, initiated, and evaluated new procedures, policies, and internal controls to assess and resolve complex operational problems while ensuring environmental compliance.
+In her leadership positions, Ms. Bishop developed, initiated, and evaluated new procedures, policies, and internal controls to assess and resolve complex operational problems while ensuring environmental compliance.

-Ms. Bishop’s most recent position was with the Air Force Civil Engineer Center as the Environmental Operational Chief for the Offutt Installation Support Section where she directly supervised 17 personnel and supported the environmental compliance and restoration programs regionally for 4 Air Force installations (Ellsworth, Grand Forks, Minot, and Offutt).
+Ms. Bishop’s most recent position was with the Air Force Civil Engineer Center as the Environmental Operational Chief for the Offutt Installation Support Section where she directly supervised 17 personnel and supported the environmental compliance and restoration programs regionally for four Air Force installations (Ellsworth, Grand Forks, Minot, and Offutt).
 In addition, Ms. Bishop served as the Deputy for the Midwest Branch Chief providing direct environmental compliance and restoration support for 18 Air Force installations and 10 Government Owned Contractor Operated (GOCO) facilities.
 Ms. Bishop is also a proud military veteran having served in the U.S. Air Force as a Bioenvironmental Engineering Officer.

 Education